Andrew's Software

 Options:

---categories-csv PATH CSV that maps keywords to wiki pages. [default:
+--categories-csv PATH CSV that maps keywords to notion pages. [default:

 ~/configs/goromail-categories.csv]